-The Mihrimah Sultan Mosque is part of a complex, situated on a platform above its site, which includes a madrasa, a mausoleum, baths, and stores.
-The site is accessed via stairs leading to the courtyard through the portico.
-Its courtyard measures about fifty-seven by twenty-one and a half meters, and is surrounded on three sides by a portico that is one bay deep.
+Emerging onto the open platform from either east or west gate, one finds the arched entrances to the madrasa located directly to the north.
+These lead through a narrow corridor onto the corners of a large rectangular courtyard, which measures about fifty-seven by twenty-one and a half meters, with a fountain at its center.
+The courtyard is surrounded on three sides by a portico that is one bay deep.
 Each bay has its own dome, for a total of thirty-six.
 Eleven student cells are found behind the eastern portico and nine are located behind the western portico; however, because of the site constraints, no student accommodation was built behind the northern portico.
 In this configuration, the madrasa functions as an enclosure, and classroom activities are shifted to the mosque.

 The luminous interior of the mosque features a marble mihrab with muqarnas carvings; the minbar, also of marble, stands to the west of the mihrab niche.
 Chasings, restored in the last renovations, and stained-glass windows add to the interior ornamentation.
 The mosque was partially damaged in several earthquakes, including in 1648, 1690, 1714 (when its domes were destroyed), and in 1894, after which it was temporarily closed.
 The Mihrimah Sultan mosque was most recently restored in 1956 and 1957.

 Below the platform of the mosque-madrasa building (to the southeast) lies a large enclosure occupying a rectangular space used as a cemetery.
 At its western end is an L-shaped building that serves as the burial place of Güzelce Ahmed Paşa, the son-in-law of Mihrimah Sultan and vizier to sultan Selim II.
 The long arm of the L has three bays: a central domed bay and two smaller, rectangular bays flanking it to the north and south.
 The short arm has two rooms: one with a small dome.